nthieberger/language-data-node-tools/ontology.md

 ## Property: illustrator

-The participant contributed drawings or other illustrations to the resource.
+The illustrator contributed drawings or other illustrations to the resource.

 ### Values expected to be one of these types: